How to start a cat boarding business and get it right

 • Request a demo from two pet boarding software companies, such as Gingr or PetExec.

-Your first marketing efforts should be local.
+Local marketing is your starting point.
 Build relationships with veterinarians, pet supply stores, and groomers.
-You can offer a 10% referral discount for their clients.
+Offer a 10% referral discount for their clients.
 A simple flyer with photos of your clean facility and contact information is a great starting point.

-A mistake some owners make is not actively seeking reviews.
+Actively seek reviews.
 After a cat's stay, send a follow-up email with a direct link for the owner to leave a Google review.
-Positive reviews are incredibly powerful for service businesses and directly impact new bookings.
+Positive reviews are powerful for service businesses and directly impact new bookings.

 Here are 3 immediate steps to take: